Itera/ktor-workshop/README.md

 We need to be able to load some configuration.

-This is in two parts - application should load a configuration file.
+This is in two parts, and the existing configuration needs to change - the application should load a configuration file.

 The configuration file should have sensible (for development) defaults - but read values from the environment (for deployment)